Carole Boston Weatherford

 Description

-"As slaves relentlessly toiled in an unjust system in 19th century Louisiana, they all counted down the days until Sunday, when at least for half a day they were briefly able to congregate in Congo Square in New Orleans.
-Here they were free to set up an open market, sing, dance, and play music.
+"As slaves relentlessly toiled in an unjust system in 19th century Louisiana, they all counted down the days until Sunday, when, at least for half a day, they were briefly able to congregate in Congo Square in New Orleans.
+There, they were free to set up an open market, sing, dance, and play music.
 They were free to forget their cares, their struggles, and their oppression.
-This story chronicles slaves' duties each day, from chopping logs on Mondays to...
+This poetic, nonfiction story about this little-known piece of African American...

 Author